Tobias Leenaert

 Tobias Leenaert (/nl/; born 3 August 1973) is a Belgian animal rights and veganism activist, author, and educator.
-He promotes a pragmatic approach to activism.
-Leenaert has co-founded vegan and vegetarian advocacy organizations, including the Center for Effective Vegan Advocacy, ProVeg International and Ethical Vegetarian Alternative.
-He authored the book How to Create a Vegan World: A Pragmatic Approach in 2017 and writes the blog The Vegan Strategist.
+He has advocated a pragmatic approach to vegan activism and has co-founded several vegan and vegetarian advocacy organisations, including the Center for Effective Vegan Advocacy, ProVeg International, and Ethical Vegetarian Alternative.
+He is the author of How to Create a Vegan World: A Pragmatic Approach (2017) and writes the blog The Vegan Strategist.

 Early life and education

-Tobias Leenaert was born in Ghent, Belgium on 3 August 1973.
+Tobias Leenaert was born in Ghent, Belgium, on 3 August 1973.
 He speaks Dutch and English.
 Leenaert studied German studies at Ghent University.